kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 If you stopped here, you'd have a webapp that lets you control your home from your local network, using a no-nonsense panel you designed yourself.
 Not bad!

-But I did not stop here.
+But I did not stop there.

 ## What Else You Can Do with Home Assistant